 Energy efficiency can be a major challenge for hospitals, and energy consumption accounts for a major part of a hospital’s annual expenses.
-On average, a hospital will spend $1-3 million on energy costs every year.
 Together, hospitals account for 5% of energy consumption in the US.
 Because hospitals operate 24/7 and contain very high-powered equipment, they consume about 2.5 times the energy of similarly-sized commercial buildings.
 However, in order to run with higher energy efficiency, hospitals are being sealed in tightly.
 While this cuts costs for heating and cooling, it has an unintended consequence that results in increased infection rates within hospitals.

 HVAC Technician Ventilation Demands